matthewgiarra/simple-ai/PyTorch/simple_classifier_jetson/README.md

 Depending on your workflow, you may find one or the other easier to use.
 We provide instructions for both methods below.

+# Assumptions
+These instructions assume that you are operating on the Jetson, either directly or via `ssh`.

 # Prerequisites
 Upgrade docker
 ```bash